IBM Cloud Docs

 These domain controllers are authoritative for the domain name that you selected for your instance.
 Ensure that you select a domain name that is unique within your domain space so that the DNS responsibility can be delegated completely to these controllers.

 You must administer users, groups, computer and group policies, in the same manner as you do with your on-premises AD by using standard AD tools.
-You have full administrative control of the operating system and the AD environment that gets deployed as part of the vCenter Server instance provisioning.
+You have full administrative control of the operating system and the AD environment that is deployed as part of the vCenter Server instance provisioning.
 You can set up custom configurations and create simple or complex topology as needed.

 During the ordering process, you can deploy: